matthewwin29/finalchallenge/FinalChallenge.md

 # Theme

 this is the theme
 The theme I've selected for the project is my classmates.
-The reason why I've chosen my peers as my project's theme is because I thought that this would not only be a good way to make the audience familiarize themselves with the people who set up the many fun and interactive features for our show case
+The reason why I've chosen my peers as my project's theme is because I thought that this could be a good way to make the audience familiarize themselves with the people who set up the many fun and interactive features for our show case.

 # Research